eao0418/python/README.md

     - Strict-Transport-Security
     - Content-Security-Policy
     - X-Frame-Options
-If any of the listed headers are missing, a result will be generated.
+If any of the listed headers are missing, the output will indicate "MISSING," otherwise the value will be returned.
 The result can be printed to the screen or exported to a CSV file.
 ### Prerequisites
 None, this uses the standard library and custom code is all included.
 ### How to run the script